lucasvazq/dotfiles/README.md

 shutdown -r now # restart the system
 ```

-After restart, there's some manual installation steps
+After rebooting, there are other commands you should run on the fly

-#### Establish the communication channel with Octocat
+##### Establish the communication channel with Octocat
 ```sh
 git config --global user.name "YOUR_NAME"
 git config --global user.email "YOUR_EMAIL"
 ```
 Add SSH key: https://help.github.com/es/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account

 # Command Center Management